 In addition to underfunding necessary support personnel, state policies have triggered a teacher pipeline shortage and resulted in inadequate funds for staff development and classroom resources.
 Too few resources and too many substitute teachers leave children without consistent adults who know them and leave teachers more stressed and less able to promote resilience in their students.

 Children come to school with varying levels of adverse experiences.
 They need educators and other helping professionals who are trauma-informed and trained to be responsive and compassionate to help remove barriers that are impacting social, health and academic success.
 These helping professionals are needed to train all educators on how they can create school cultures that teach resilience.
 In turn, every educator in the school building can help children build resilience so they can moderate the impacts of ACEs in order to be able to come to school and graduate with a chance at a healthy and productive future.

 North Carolina’s schools are ill-equipped to deal with consequences of kids’ ACEs.
 School resource officers are not always trauma-informed and may act to push children out of school through various short-and-long-term disciplinary measures.
 Not serving our children while they are in school creates generations of adults who are unprepared for successful lives.
 All of this has taken place – or failed to take place – amidst a backdrop of the many other ongoing public health emergencies impacting children like foster care needs.
-In May 2017, the number of children in the state’s foster system passed 11,000, a 28% increase over the previous five years.
+As of 2018, the number of children in the state’s foster system passed 17,000.
+This is due in part to the opioid epidemic.

 1 school counselor for every 250 kids.
 The state pays for 1 for every 413 students.